What is autoimmune hepatitis?

 - Fluid buildup in the belly (ascites)

 - Rectal bleeding or vomiting blood

 The symptoms of autoimmune hepatitis may look like other health problems.
-Always see your healthcare provider to be sure.
+Always see your healthcare provider for a diagnosis.

 How is autoimmune hepatitis diagnosed?